 General job sites

 Most people start their job search with LinkedIn, often setting up their profile when they start school.
-But just having a profile isn’t enough for you to find a great job.
-You need to make sure that it is as strong as it can be and includes your past experiences, projects, and links to your portfolio and the work you have done.
+But just being on the site isn’t enough for you to find a great job.
+You need to make sure that you optimize your LinkedIn profile and include your past experiences, projects, and links to your portfolio and the work you have done.

-Their job board is robust, but you might find some difficulty if you search “marketing” because it is such a broad search term.
-If you are just starting out in your career and you don’t know what types of roles you’re interested in, trying looking for ones that have less experience required.
-Searching “junior marketing manager,” “marketing associate,” or adding “entry level” to your searches will help you find positions that match your background.
+Their job board is robust, but you might have some difficulty if you just search “marketing” because it is such a broad search term.
+If you are just starting out in your career and you don’t know what types of roles are right for you, trying looking for ones that need less experience.
+Searching “junior marketing manager,” “marketing associate,” or “entry level” positions will help you find openings that match your background.

 Scale: 3/3 | Quality: 1.5/3

-Google gathers all of the job postings on the Internet and now houses them in their Google Jobs section of the site.
+Google gathers all of the job postings on the Internet and houses them on Google Jobs.
 All you need to do is type “marketing jobs” into your Google search bar to access it.
 It’s surprisingly good!
 They automatically add your current location to the job search, so be aware if you are looking for a job in a different city.

 Scale: 2.5/3 | Quality: 2.5/3 (especially if you sort by recently posted)

 Indeed is one of the largest job sites, so it is not as specialized as some of the other specific boards.
-You can search by proximity to a city, salary estimate, job type (full-time, part-time, internship, contract, etc), salary range, company, and experience level.
-If the sheer numbers and options overwhelm you, though, consider checking out Indeed Prime.
-To use this free service, you create a profile and then they match you with companies that are hiring for positions that should fit your interests.
+However, you can narrow down your search by filtering for proximity to a city, salary estimate, job type (full-time, part-time, internship, contract, etc), company, and experience level.
+Once you have these in place, you should be able to navigate the list more easily.

 Scale: 3/3 | Quality: 1.25/3